• Skip to primary navigation

 • Add the egg yolk and water (image 3 above).

 • Use a flat knife to cut the eggs and water through the flour mixture until it starts to come together (image 4 above).
-Start with 4 tablespoons of water and if you need more add an extra tablespoon.
+Start with 4 tablespoons of water, and if you need more add an extra tablespoon.

 • Now use your hands to gently press the pastry together into a flat disk (image 5 above).
 Do not knead.
 Use just enough pressure to make the dough come together.

-• Place the pastry into a plastic bag, or cover with clingfilm (image 6 above), and place in the refrigerator to rest for at least half an hour.
+• Place the pastry into a plastic bag, or cover it with clingfilm (image 6 above), and place it in the refrigerator to rest for at least half an hour.
 You can prepare the creme patissiere while the pastry is resting.

 Make the creme patissiere